fusion2222/datracker/README.md

 Name it `db.sqlite3`.
 - run `pip install -r requirements.txt` in your Terminal.
 If you have installed pip3 instead, run the same command for pip3
+- Copy `env.json.example` into project root directory and name it `env.json`.
+Then set your project variables in this file, especially the [secret key](https://docs.djangoproject.com/en/2.0/ref/settings/#secret-key).
 - Run `python manage.py makemigrations`
 - Run `python manage.py create_initial_data` - This will also create your test data
 - Rum `npm install`